steveukx/git-js/readme.md

 `.customBinary(gitPath)` sets the command to use to reference git, allows for using a git binary not available on the path environment variable

+`.mergeFromTo(from, to, [[options,] handlerFn])` merge from one branch to another, when supplied the options should be an array of additional parameters to pass into the `git merge` command.

 `.push(remote, branch, handlerFn)` pushes to a named remote and named branch

 `.pushTags(remote, handlerFn)` pushes tags to a named remote